ivanhan0511/blog/_posts/2018-07-28-WorkEnvRebuild.md

 title: Work Environment Rebuild
 ---

-This is a record about how to configure a Linux environment for work after getting a whole new pc, NOT include macOSX.
+This is a record about how to configure a Linux environment for work after getting a whole new pc.
+And this post is based on Manjaro i3-wm.

+Here we go!

 ## Catalogue
 - [Basic Configuration](#basic-configuration)
   - [SSH Key](#ssh-key)